TheHaff/emerald-plant-tracker/README.md

 **Cannot connect to backend:**

 - Ensure the container is running: `docker ps`
-- Check logs: `docker logs growlogger`
+- Check logs: `docker logs emerald-plant-tracker`

 **Database persistence:**

-- The SQLite database is stored in a Docker volume (`growlogger_data`) and will persist across container rebuilds.
+- The SQLite database is stored in a Docker volume (`emerald_data`) and will persist across container rebuilds.

 **Port conflicts:**